j50n/deno-proc/README.md

 programs will take this one step further and internally translate to and from text data, processing this data one line at a time.

-`proc` lets you treat process data as either `Uint8Array` or `AsyncIterable<Uint8Array>` if you are working with bytes, or `string` or `AsyncIterable<string>` (as lines of text) if you are working with text.
+`proc` treats process data as either `Uint8Array` or `AsyncIterable<Uint8Array>` for byte data, or `string` or `AsyncIterable<string>` (as lines of text) for text.
 It defines a set of standard input and output handlers that provide both type information and data handling behavior to the runner.

 #### An Example